V-Squared/V-Squared.github.io/plan/true-north.md

 Desktop ATX computers were the best selling PC form factor, because the ATX standard made them to be lowest cost, fastest to develop, easiest to build and upgrade.
 But this de facto standard is 30 years old and was never updated to fit the needs of mini and all-in-one form factor.
 The V² Standard fills this hole.
 By using the exact same principles that the ATX standard used on desktop PCs, the V² Standard is lowering the cost, increasing development speed and performance, and simplifying upgrades.
 In doing so, V² is breathing new life into mini and All-In-One PCs.

-# Manifesto
+# V² Principles {#v2-principles}

 These are the principles that guide our mission to promote openness, innovation, & opportunity in using, making, and designing computers.
+The list of principles is also known as manifesto.

 ## Open Source